How is the ACT scored?

-The ACT test consists of four mandatory sections: English, Math, Reading, and Science.
+The ACT test consists of 3 mandatory sections: English, Math, and Reading, with Science and Writing as optional.
 Your final ACT score, ranging from 1-36, is the average of your scores from these sections on the test.
-If you are taking the ACT with an optional writing test, the scores of your writing section will provide details about your writing abilities; however, they will not affect your overall ACT score.
+If you are taking the ACT with an optional Writing or Science test, the scores of these sections will be reported separately; however, they will not affect your overall ACT score.
 To generate your total ACT score, the raw score from each section is converted to a scaled score.

 Your ACT raw score is determined by the number of questions you answer correctly on the test.
 There is no penalty for wrong answers or the questions you leave blank.
-For example, on your Math test, if you answer 45 questions correctly, leave 5 blank, and answer 10 wrong, your raw score for that section would be 45.
+For example, on your Math test, if you answer 30 questions correctly, leave 5 blank, and answer 10 incorrectly, your raw score for that section would be 30.
+The raw score for each section depends on the number of questions in each section.
+Below is a breakdown of each section, its corresponding raw score range, and the number of questions.

 English